SSWConsulting/SSW.Rules.Content/rules/the-difference-between-data-transfer-objects-and-view-models/rule.md

   public string Model { get; set; }

   public int Year { get; set; }

-  public bool IsInsurable()
-  {
-    return this.Year > DateTime.Now.AddYears(-25).Year;
 }
-}
 ```
-::: bad
+::: good
-Bad example - A DTO that encapsulates data but also includes behaviour (or logic in this case)
+Good example - A DTO that encapsulates some data
 :::

 ## What is a view model?